christianlindell/pxstatspy/pxstatspyR/README.md

 # pxstatspyR

 This package provides an R interface to the PxAPI used by Statistics Sweden.
-It mirrors a subset of the functionality available in the Python package `pxstatpy` and exposes a simple R6 based client.
+It mirrors most of the functionality available in the Python package `pxstatpy` and exposes a simple R6 based client.
 Helper classes are provided for API rate limiting and for navigating the API structure in a stateful fashion.
-Only a portion of the original Python API has been translated so far.
 Selection helpers are included for working with wildcard expressions.
+Large requests are automatically split into chunks when needed and the `get_data_as_dataframe()` helper can filter on region type and clean column names similar to the Python implementation.

 ## Example
 ```r